Technische Universität Darmstadt: Robotics

 The Technische Universität Darmstadt (TU Darmstadt) is also internationally known for its robot research.
 The search and rescue robot Hector (Heterogeneous Cooperating Team Of Robots), developed by the department of computer science, competed in the Rescue Robot League 2014 of RoboCup, the oldest and world's largest competition for intelligent robots in various application scenarios, and won the first place.
 The robot Hector won 1st place in the category Best in Class Autonomy, the most intelligent robot, in the Rescue Robot League in the years from 2012 to 2015 and 2018 to 2019.

 In 2015, a team around Oskar von Stryk competed in the DARPA Robotics Challenge.
 The team made it to the final with two robots in two different teams Hector and ViGIR.
 Team Hector competed with the robot Johnny 05 and Team ViGIR with the robot Florian.

 In 2017, the Argonaut robot, developed by a team led by Stryk, won the ARGOS Challenge for intelligent inspection robots on oil and gas platforms, which the company Total S.A. had launched.
 The prize was half a million euros.
 Argonaut is a variant of Taurob tracker and the first fully autonomous, mobile inspection robot for oil and gas plants.

 In 2018, Hector competed at the World Robot Summit in Tokyo in the Plant Disaster Prevention Challenge and won 1st place.
 The research team of Stryk has been building the German Rescue Robotics Centre since 2018.

 Campuses

 The university, with 164 Buildings and an area of property of 600 acres, is concentrated at three campuses, Inner City, Lichtwiese and Botanical Garden.
 But individual facilities can be found in other parts of Darmstadt and in Griesheim, a neighboring town.

 Inner City Campus

 This campus lies very central in Darmstadt and is easily reachable by tram and bus from every part of the city.
 The departments located here are Electrical Engineering and Information Technology (FB18), History and Social Sciences (FB2), Human Sciences (FB3), Computer Science (FB20), Mathematics (FB4), Physics (FB5) and Law and Economics (FB1).

 Campus Lichtwiese

 The Lichtwiese lies in the eastern part of Darmstadt.
-It is reachable by bus and a nearby train station.
+It is reachable by bus, tram and a nearby train station.
 The departments located here are Architecture (FB15), Civil Engineering and Geodesy (FB13), Chemistry (FB7), Mechanical Engineering (FB16) and Materials and Earth Sciences (FB11).